Definition of Depreciation

 -

-Declining Balance An accelerated depreciation approach is the decreasing balance method.
-This method lets the machine depreciates annually at its straight-line depreciation % times the amount still depreciable.
+An accelerated depreciation approach is the declining balance method.
+This method involves calculating the depreciation by applying the straight-line depreciation % on the asset's book value (i.e., cost less accumulated depreciation).
 The same percentage results in a more considerable depreciation expenditure in the early years, reducing yearly because an asset's carrying value was higher earlier.

 Depreciation per annum = (Net Book Value - Residual Value) * %Depreciation Rate